CrowdQ/rules/README.md

 If you don't know what severity to use or what it means, use `Unknown`.
 A simple way of selecting a severity is to think about how much damage this vulnerability can do if exploited.
 If it's really bad, select Critical and go down to High, Medium, Low or Informational.
 XSS is usually a <span style="color:red">**High**</span> Severity so we'll use the same.

-The final rule name is: `[Rule&Fix]: XSS in Document.write - High - CWE 79`
+The final rule name is: `[Rule&Fix]: XSS - JavaScript -  Document.write - High - CWE 79`

 ### 4. Get started
 As a general advice you'll want to target at list items from the [OWASP Top 10](https://owasp.org/www-project-top-ten/) list or [2021 CWE Top 25 Most Dangerous Software Weaknesses](https://cwe.mitre.org/top25/archive/2021/2021_cwe_top25.html).